barbagroup/cuIBM/README.md

 * Linker step fails on Mac OS X
 * Cannot choose the Krylov solver.
 * TairaColoniusSolver and FadlunEtAlSolver fail if no body is present.
-* TairaColoniusSolver does not calculate forces if multiple bodies are present.
+* Individual forces are not calculated if multiple bodies are present.
-* Forces are not calculated for the direct forcing method (FadlunEtAlSolver)
 * FadlunEtAlSolver has not been fully validated